Introduction to the SkewT Diagram

 Atmospheric Soundings

-The atmospheric soundings on a SkewT diagram consist of an air temperature profile (solid thick red line) and the dew point temperature (solid thick blue) line, each plotted against pressure and temperature.
-One important feature of the SkewT diagram is that where these lines come close together (less than 10 degrees Celsius) there will be clouds, whereas widely separated lines indicate fair weather and good visibility for aircraft pilots (See this article for details).
-The following figure represents generally clear skies throughout the vertical profile with some cloudiness sround 35,000 ft (250 millibars).
+The "actual observations" or atmospheric soundings on a SkewT diagram, shown in the following figure, are indicated as an air temperature profile (solid thick red line) and the dew point temperature (solid thick blue) line, each plotted against pressure and temperature.
+One important feature of the SkewT diagram is that where these lines come close together (within 10 degrees Celsius or so) there will be clouds, whereas widely separated lines indicate fair weather and good visibility for aircraft pilots (See this article for details).
+The following figure represents generally clear skies throughout the vertical profile with some cloudiness around 35,000 feet (250 millibars).

-When these atmopsheric profiles (soundings) are obtained from a radiosonde they occur over a few hours as the instrument package rises up and drifts downwind of the release site.
+When these atmospheric profiles (soundings) are obtained from a radiosonde, measurements of air temperature and relative humidity are collected occur over a few hours as the instrument package rises up and drifts downwind of the release site.
 Therefore, although the data are accurate, they represent the path traversed by the radiosonde, which is generally not a straight vertical column of air.
-The unique benefit of a radiosone, therefore, is valuable information on wind speed and direction, which AIRS cannot measure from space.
-On the other hand, given that that an entire AIRS west-east swath of 45 adjacent columns of air (also called footprints) can be scanned and measured from Earth surface up to space, all in about 8 seconds, these data can more reasonably be associated with a precise time and location.
-Thanks to a data sharing arrangement with the National Oceanic and Atmospheric Administration (NOAA) and the NASA Goddard Space Flight Center, data from scanning passes as recently as 4 hours after an Aqua/AIRS overpass are now available to produce Skew T Diagrams for any location on the globe.
+The unique benefit of a radiosonde, therefore, is the valuable information on wind speed and direction which it can provide, which AIRS cannot measure from space.
+On the other hand, AIRS+AMSU-A together survey an east-west swath of thirty adjacent vertical columns of air (also called footprints) every eight seconds.
+These data are therefore associated with a precise time and location.
+In addition, thanks to a data-sharing arrangement with the National Oceanic and Atmospheric Administration (NOAA) and the NASA Goddard Space Flight Center, data from scanning passes as recently as 4 hours after an Aqua/AIRS overpass are now available to produce Skew T diagrams for any location on the globe.

 Thermodynamic Background of the SkewT Diagram